List of Visiting Professionals

 Rafael is co-author of Ductile Design of Steel Structures and has written extensively on the design and behavior of steel seismic systems.
 He has published technical papers on braced frames, connection design, and structural stability.
 He is the past President of the Structural Engineers Association of California.

-Rafael was Structural Engineer of Record of landmark projects including the award-winning San Francisco International Airport Air Traffic Control Tower and of the Los Angeles Rams Sofi Stadium.
+Rafael was Structural Engineer of Record of landmark projects including the award-winning San Francisco International Airport Air Traffic Control Tower and of the Los Angeles Rams SoFi Stadium.

 Topics: